Polar semiotics: Formalization in Category theory

 Until the first two decades of the 21st century, the concept of polar semiotics was loosely linked to the broader notion of category.
 Formalization of polar semiotics in the mathematical field of Category theory is due to Gabriel Pareyon (“Philosophical Sketches”, 2020), where the semiotic ‘pole’ is interpreted as the singularity of a function, which is neither removable nor essential to the function (as in fact ‘pole’ is defined in Mathematical analysis).
 Vectors that contribute to the definition of the semiotic set and scope of signification in a corresponding category of signs emanate or are traced from this polar singularity.
 The theoretical context to bring semiotics to the field of mathematics is based on Peirce’s semiotics.
 In this case, polar semiotics constitutes a useful tool in computational science, to characterize sign systems even in the so-called natural language and artistic language, as systems of categories submerged in contexts of the objects of the category of functors that submerge them, as it is postulated by the Yoneda lemma.
-Pareyon’s formalization of a generalized cohomology : $G = \langle s|T\rangle$ among any kind of subgroups ($s$) operating within a same topological space ($T$), where $G$ stands for group, $s$ for “symbolic system” (i.e. language), and $T$ also intends the “semiotic continnum” as a self-coherent map, surpasses the pseudo-problem of simple binarism as (un)translatability of a code, hitherto understood by the structuralist tradition, as criticized by Lorusso (2015) and Lenninger (2018):
+Pareyon’s formalization of a generalized cohomology : $G = \langle s|T\rangle$ among any kind of subgroups ($s$) operating within a same topological space ($T$), where $G$ stands for group, $s$ for “symbolic system” (i.e. language), and $T$ also intends the “semiotic continuum” as a self-coherent map, surpasses the pseudo-problem of simple binarism as (un)translatability of a code, hitherto understood by the structuralist tradition, as criticized by Lorusso (2015) and Lenninger (2018):

 The crucial point in the description of the notion of code here is the claim that it must not be interpreted as a one-to-one information key and cannot rest with the description of being traced via bi-polar categories, as in Levi-Strauss’ (1979) oppositional pairs or Greimas’ (1987) semes.

 The referred formalization of polar semiotics allows, consequently, a morphism to build a one-to-one codal coherence for an intersemiotic translation (i.e. the conversion of a sign system within its semiotic regime, into another system within another, distinct, semiotic regime), as described by Jakobson, and constitutes a theoretical generalized framework for ekphrasis in its widest semiotic scope.
 Although the concept of ekphrasis usually is constrained within the field of arts, this framework extends semiotics competence to a crossover theorization among the arts and the sciences.